Other EA Organizations

 - Effective-Altruism.com, where many different essays are cross-posted

 - Utilitarian Essays, many excellent pieces by Brian Tomasik

 - Reducing Suffering, further essays by Tomasik in blog form

 - Rational Altruist, effective altruism from a future-focused mathematician

 - Less Wrong, "a community blog devoted to refining the art of human rationality" with a sizeable effective altruist contingent

 - Felicifia, a discussion board for utilitarianism and consequentialism

-Our sister organization: Yale Effective Altruism
+Our partner organization: Yale Effective Altruism